aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

   - this mechanism allows a customer to generate new public certificates directly in ACM
   - both `DNS` and `EMAIL` validation mechanisms are supported (DNS recommended)
+  - this requires a **_Public_** DNS zone be properly configured to validate you are legally entitled to issue certificates for the domain
   - this will also create a certificate in ACM and a secret in secrets manager named `accelerator/certificates/My-Cert` in the specified AWS account(s), which points to the newly imported certificates ARN
   - this mechanism should NOT be used on new installs, skip certificate and ALB deployment during initial deployment (removing them from the config file) and simply add on a subsequent state machine execution
   - Process: